Porzingis, Mavericks manhandle Grizzlies

 Kristaps Porzingis contributed six of his game-high 26 points to a 25-6 flurry that opened the second half, and the host Dallas Mavericks ran away from the Memphis Grizzlies en route to a 121-96 victory Friday night.
 Porzingis added a game-high-tying 11 rebounds, and Luka Doncic complemented a team-high six assists with 21 points, helping the Mavericks post a second straight win.

-Josh Jackson came off the bench to score a team-high 16 points for the Grizzlies, who saw a three-game winning streak end.
+Josh Jackson came off the bench to score a team-high 16 points for the Grizzlies, whose three-game winning streak ended.
 A jumper by Tyus Jones gave Memphis a 39-37 lead in the fourth minute of the second quarter before the Mavericks dominated most of the rest of the game.

-Maxi Kleber bombed in a pair of 3-pointers and Jackson added another in the 25-6 run that opened an 86-55 lead.
+Maxi Kleber made a pair of 3-pointers and Jackson added another in the 25-6 run that opened an 86-55 lead.
 Curry finished with 15 points, Courtney Lee 13, Wright 11 and Justin Jackson 10 for Dallas, which had alternated wins and losses in its last five games.

 Porzingis shot 4-for-9 on 3-point attempts, helping the Mavericks outscore the Grizzlies 54-27 from beyond the arc.
-The 121-point total gave Dallas 116 or more in nine of its past 13 games.
+The 121-point total gave Dallas 116 or more in nine of its last 13 games.

 Grizzlies center Jonas Valanciunas recorded a 14-point, 11-rebound double-double.
-Dillon Brooks added 15 points, and Ja Morant had 11 to go with a game-high eight assists for Memphis, which had won at Atlanta and Brooklyn to begin a three-game trip.
+Dillon Brooks added 15 points, and Ja Morant had 11 to go with a game-high eight assists for Memphis, which defeated the Atlanta Hawks and Brooklyn Nets to begin a three-game trip.
 In taking a 2-1 lead in the season series, Dallas outshot Memphis 47.4 percent to 46.4 percent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)